snikproject/graph/README.md

 * At first checkout, run `npm install` to download the necessary NPM modules.
 * To execute the Mocha unit tests, run `npm run test`.
-* For production or if you develop on an older browser run `npm run build` and then open `index-babel.html`.
+* For production or if you develop on an browser without ES 6 module support, run `npm run build` and then open `index-babel.html`.